southwinds-io/volta/docs/envelope_enc.md

     *   To enable easier key management and reduce reliance on a single KEK for protecting numerous DEKs.
     *   In situations where re-encrypting the entire dataset is impractical due to performance or operational constraints.

-Both full and partial rotation scenarios make sense in a vault implementing Key Envelope Encryption, but they serve different purposes and address different risks:

-*   **Partial Rotation (KEK only):** This should be a standard, periodic procedure.
-It's an efficient way to limit the risk associated with a KEK compromise without the significant overhead of data re-encryption.
-It enhances the security of the DEKs by regularly changing their "wrapper."
-*   **Full Rotation (KEK and DEK):** This is a more involved process that should be performed when there's a higher level of risk, such as a suspected DEK compromise, or to meet specific compliance requirements that mandate data re-encryption.
-It provides the highest level of security refresh.

-Ideally, a robust vault system would offer the capability for both types of rotation, allowing administrators to choose the appropriate strategy based on their specific security needs, risk assessments, and operational constraints.
-Some systems facilitate this by re-encrypting the DEK with the new KEK when the DEK is next unwrapped.

 # Is re-encryption mandated?

 While many security policies and regulations mandate robust data protection, including encryption, very few explicitly *require* the re-encryption of the underlying data (the DEK-encrypted data in an envelope encryption scheme) on a fixed schedule.
 Most regulations focus on ensuring data is encrypted using strong, current standards and that the encryption keys themselves are managed securely, which includes key rotation.